 In the Cannock Chase District Council Local Plan Part 1, 2014, Policies Map, the Main Settlement is excluded from the Green Belt by a Settlement Boundary.
 The rest of the Parish lies inside the Green Belt.
-Any development outside the Settlement Boundary and therefore lying within the Green Belt will have to be regarded as 'not inappropriate' or demonstrate exceptional circumstances, as well as evidenced need and must be in conformity with other policies in this Plan, the adopted Local Plan and the National Planning Policy Framework.
+Any development outside the Settlement Boundary and therefore lying within the Green Belt will have to demonstrate exceptional circumstances, as well as evidenced need and must be in conformity with other policies in this Plan, the adopted Local Plan and the National Planning Policy Framework.